flecsi/flecsi/doc/sphinx/src/tutorial/control.rst

 .. literalinclude:: ../../../../tutorial/2-control/2-cycle.hh
    :language: cpp
-   :start-at: // The core FleCSI control model inherits from the control
+   :start-at: // Cycle predicates are passed the policy object.
    :end-at: }

 For this example, the control function simply iterates for five cycles.
 In a real application, the control function could be arbitrarily complex, e.g., invoking a reduction to compute a variable time step.

-Notice that the *cycle_control* function is static and uses the ``state`` method to access the single instance of the control object.
+Notice that the *cycle_control* function (is static and) accepts the control object as a parameter.
-The singleton instance can access any data members that have been added to the policy.
 In this case, we use it to access the *step_* data member that keeps track of which simulation step we are on: